GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 If you choose a layout [other than](/README.md#layouts) Polydactyl you should remove the unnecessary parts.
 Use a flush cutter to snip through the support sections.
 You can also use a boxcutter to carve in grooves, which makes it easier to break on the right spot.

 > **Warning**
 > Be very careful with this step, since there is a risk to break the PCB.
-Probably it would be best to beginn with this step, to avoid loosing already soldered parts.
+Probably it would be best to begin with this step, to avoid losing already soldered parts.

 ![break off parts](/docs/images/buildguide/breakoff.jpg)

-You can use a file to smooth out the edges, but you should wear a mask while doing this, since the FR4 dust is considered to be toxic.
+You can use a file to smooth out the edges, but you should wear a mask while doing this since the FR4 dust is considered to be toxic.

 ***